GitLab Acquires Software Chat Startup Gitter, Will Open-Source the Code

 Also, "will not be adding it directly now" is not the same as never.
 I still think the l

 Can't wait for the Git fad to die out.
-(Score:1)
+(Score:2)

 I can't wait until the Git fad finally dies out.
 I've worked with a number of teams that use Git, and they all use it like a centralized VCS, except it's more awkward to set up and use than a VCS like SVN or Perforce or even CVS is.
 Then they spend more time arguing about whether or not to rebase than they spend actually developing software.